Sturgeon Falls Education Crisis: Crisis

-During the summer of 1971, Francophone students created the Comité d'action étudiante to continue to fight for a Francophone school.
-That summer, two Francophone newspapers, Le Journal and Coup d'oeil, were also formed to report on the crisis, and another petition was launched, collecting the signatures of 75 of the 106 teachers at the mixed-language school.
+During the summer of 1971, francophone students created the Comité d'action étudiante to continue to fight for a francophone school.
+That summer, two francophone newspapers, Le Journal and Coup d'oeil, were also formed to report on the crisis, and another petition was launched, collecting the signatures of 75 of the 106 teachers at the mixed-language school.
 On 2 August, Premier Bill Davis was approached on the subject during a visit to North Bay and refused to get involved, stating that the school board was autonomous.

 On 1 September 1971, the Comité d'action étudiante announced its intention to launch a strike and civil disobedience campaign to prevent the school from beginning its 1971–72 school year.
 On 7 September, the scheduled first day of classes and the crisis still unresolved, the students went on strike, forming a picket line outside the school, blocking all the entrances.
 The next day, the Association canadienne-française de l'Ontario (ACFO) and Franco-Ontarian newspaper Le Droit launched Opération anti-assimilation to rally support for the students.
 On 13 September, a protest march was held through the city in support of the strike and a new petition was launched, gathering over 3200 signatures.
 The first period of the strike saw significant tensions, including bomb threats, the mayor's car being vandalised, an effigy of the school board being burned in front of the school, and supporters of the strike being stalked in the middle of the night, having their phone lines tapped, and harassed with accusations of being communists and separatists in broad daylight.

-By the end of September, the North Bay and District Board of Education still refusing to create a Francophone secondary school and the crisis attracting widespread public and media attention and support, including from Ontario NDP leader Stephen Lewis and Ontario Liberal Party leader Robert Nixon, 200 students launched an occupation of the school building.
-In response, the Board of Education announced that the Anglophone half of the school and the Francophone half would both be granted separate administrations, albeit they would both remain in the same building.
+By the end of September, the North Bay and District Board of Education still refusing to create a francophone secondary school and the crisis attracting widespread public and media attention and support, including from Ontario NDP leader Stephen Lewis and Ontario Liberal Party leader Robert Nixon, 200 students launched an occupation of the school building.
+In response, the Board of Education announced that the Anglophone half of the school and the francophone half would both be granted separate administrations, albeit they would both remain in the same building.

 In October, in the middle of the 1971 Ontario general election, the provincial government launched the Ministerial Commission on French-Language Secondary Education (Commission ministérielle sur l’éducation secondaire en langue française en Ontario), also known as the Symons Commission in an attempt to resolve the crisis.
-On 8 December 1971, the Commission submitted its initial findings, recommending the creation of a Francophone secondary school in Sturgeon Falls.
-A week later, the North Bay and District Board of Education announced that it had accepted in principal to build a Francophone school, stating that the government had assured them of financial assistance for the construction.
+On 8 December 1971, the Commission submitted its initial findings, recommending the creation of a francophone secondary school in Sturgeon Falls.
+A week later, the North Bay and District Board of Education announced that it had accepted in principle to build a francophone school, stating that the government had assured them of financial assistance for the construction.
 The École secondaire catholique Franco-Cité would be born and the crisis resolved.